 You have no items in your shopping cart yet

-All transactions you conclude with florisvanbommel.com are subject to the General Terms and Conditions of the Thuiswinkel association.
+All transactions you conclude with florisvanbommel.com are subject to the General Terms and Conditions.
 Please read them carefully so that you will know what to expect.
 You can also save or print these terms and conditions for future reference.

-If you have any questions about your order or if you have a complaint, please use he contact form online.
+If you have any questions about your order or if you have a complaint, please use the contact form online.

-Download the impartial General Terms and Conditions of the Dutch Thuiswinkel Association (20 articles) and the template for cancellation.
+Download the impartial General Terms and Conditions and the template for cancellation.

 Supplementary agreement : an agreement in which a consumer obtains products, digital content and/or services via a distance contract, and a trader or a third party delivers these products, digital content and/or services in accordance with an agreement between that third party and the trader;